-- Mitigating and Adapting to Climate Change (Policy ESD 1, 6 and 7) - Sustainable Construction and Energy Strategy (Policy ESD 2,3, 4 and 5) - Resource Efficiency and Materials (Policy ESD 3) - Environment Protection and Enhancement (Policy ESD 3) - Waste Management (Policy ESD 3)
+Mitigating and Adapting to Climate Change (Policy ESD 1, 6 and 7)

+• Sustainable Construction and Energy Strategy (Policy ESD 2,3, 4 and 5)

+• Resource Efficiency and Materials (Policy ESD 3)

+Environment Protection and Enhancement (Policy ESD 3)

+• Waste Management (Policy ESD 3)

-To ensure the sustainability strategy reflects the current ambition of Cherwell's sustainability approach in light of the Climate Emergency declaration, Manor Oak Homes have focused their sustainability strategy on the targets present in the local plan and achievement of the Interim Future Homes Standard, which will require all new homes to reduce CO2 emissions by at least 31% lower than the current Building Regulations required.
-Meeting the Interim FHS target through an all-electric strategy will allow homeowners to operate Net Zero through the purchase of renewable electricity.
+To ensure the sustainability strategy reflects the current ambition of Cherwell's sustainability approach in light of the Climate Emergency declaration, Manor Oak Homes have focused their sustainability strategy on the targets present in the local plan and achievement of the Future Homes current Building Regulations required.
+Meeting the FHS target through an all-electric strategy will allow homeowners to operate Net Zero through the purchase of renewable electricity.

-The following sections of this Sustainability and Energy Statement set out the measures incorporated into the design and construction of the development to ensure the delivery of sustainable new homes that address and go beyond the requirements of local and national policy.
+Standard, which will require all new homes to reduce CO2 emissions by at least 75% lower than the into the design and construction of the development to ensure the delivery of sustainable new homes that address and go beyond the requirements of local and national policy.